Azure/secrets-store-csi-driver-provider-azure/README.md

 #### Create your own SecretProviderClass Object

-Create a `secretproviderclasses` custom resource to provide provider-specific parameters for the Secrets Store CSI driver.
+Create a `SecretProviderClass` custom resource to provide provider-specific parameters for the Secrets Store CSI driver.
 In this example, use an existing Azure Key Vault or the Azure Key Vault resource created previously.

-Update [this sample deployment](examples/v1alpha1_secretproviderclass.yaml) to create a `secretproviderclasses` resource to provide Azure-specific parameters for the Secrets Store CSI driver.
+Update [this sample deployment](examples/v1alpha1_secretproviderclass.yaml) to create a `SecretProviderClass` resource to provide Azure-specific parameters for the Secrets Store CSI driver.

 To provide identity to access key vault, refer to the following [section](#provide-identity-to-access-key-vault).